DomoApps/documentation-generator-action/samples/output/ai.md

 - system
 - dataSourceSchema

-Models with built-in support for system prompts and chat message history do not need to include *system* or *chatContext* in the prompt template.Additional parameters can be provided in the `parameters` map as key-value pairs.
+Models with built-in support for system prompts and chat message history do not need to include *system* or *chatContext* in the prompt template.
+Additional parameters can be provided in the `parameters` map as key-value pairs.

 **Prompt Template Examples**